UCSB-dataScience-ProjectGroup/movie_rating_prediction/README.md

 	│
 	└── src                <- Source code for use in this project.
 	    ├── __init__.py    <- Makes src a Python module
-	    ├── example1.py    <- have to be here or cant import modules ├── example2.py
+	    ├── dataCall_example.py    <- Whole script run from here
+	    │
-	    ├── api_keys.txt 	<- stores api keys to be used in query │
+	    ├── api_keys.txt 	<- stores api keys to be used in query (Not online) ├── IMDBRatings.tsv <- stores the ratings sorted by IMDB ids ├── TMDBRatings.tsv <- stores the ratings sorted by TMDB ids │
-	    ├── data           <- Scripts to download or generate data │   └── parameter_query.py 	<- downloads rating data for parameters
+	    ├── data           <- Scripts to download or generate data │   └── GetParamters.py 	<- downloads parameters from movie name
+	    │   └── FactorQuery.py 	<- downloads paramter info and finds movie ratings
+	    │   └── LineCount.py 	<- counts the lines in a file, used for searching IMDB ratings │   └── Search.py 		<- searches the IMDB rating files with either IMDB id or TMDB id │   └── SaveLoadJson.py 	<- standardizes the saving and loading of Json data between scripts
 	    |
 	    ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
-	    │   └── predict_model.py <- replace with stats model
+	    │   └── Stats.py <- generates some guess based on ratings.txt
 	    │
 	    └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py